Smiles for Kids

 - Orange County Health Department Dental Clinic

-- Piedmont Health Services
+- Piedmont Health Services, Inc.

 - Rockingham County Division of Public Health